-IMail Anti-virus powered by Commtouch has integrated Commtouch's Command Anti-virus SDK and is now available for purchase with your IMail Server.
+IMail Anti-virus powered by Commtouch® has integrated Commtouch's Command Anti-virus SDK and is available for your IMail Server.
 With Commtouch's acquisition of Command anti-virus a division of Authentium, IMail Server now offers Command Anti-virus as another optional possibility against the constant battle against spam.
 The Command Anti-virus engine blocks malware of all types, including worms, Trojans and spyware.
 Command Anti-virus has a proven track history for defending against malware for over 20 years.